 \section{Conclusion and Outlook}

-In this work, we image the cross-DoF structure in spatial-polarization hyperentangled biphotons produced from SPDC using a data-driven camera capable of time-stamping single photons.
+In this work, we image the spatially varying polarization entanglement in a two-photon state produced from SPDC using a data-driven camera capable of time-stamping single photons.
 In contrast to earlier studies that have imposed spatial-polarization structures by modulating a postselected subset of the full SPDC field, our work reveals those that are inherent to the SPDC process.
 By performing spatially-resolved polarization state tomography, we confirm the generation of an entire class of near-maximally polarization-entangled states with an average concurrence of 0.8303$\pm$0.0004 in the entire spatial profile of the SPDC field.
 Additionally, we certify an attainable entanglement dimensionality of 148 in the spatial DoF using the method discussed in Refs.~\cite{bavaresco2018natphys,erker2017quantum}, which indicates a total attainable dimensionality of 251 in the joint spatial-polarization basis.
-We then present the cross-influence between spatial and polarization DoF.
+We then present the experimentally characterized spatial-polarization structure.
 By producing the first complete spatial map of the polarization state generated from SPDC, we illustrate the dependence of polarization entanglement on the transverse momenta of the down-converted photons in the entire spatial profile of the SPDC field.
 Using a weakly focused pump beam, we, for the first time, experimentally characterize the cross-influence between the polarization DoF of the down-converted photons and the spatial DoF of the pump beam.
 Although the current Tpx3Cam system has a low overall photon detection efficiency of 8 \% \cite{Vidyapin2023SciRep} and is thus not yet suited for studies involving Bell-type tests of nonlocality \cite{zeitler2022prapp}, its applicability could see further expansion by implementing an image intensifier with higher quantum efficiency and higher gain.
 For instance, a minimum detection efficiency of $2/3$ is required to close the fair-sampling loophole in Bell tests \cite{Gisin1999PhysLettA}.